 Prostate cancer mainly affects men over 50, and your risk increases with age.
 The average age for men to be diagnosed with prostate cancer is between 65 and 69 years.
 If you are under 50, your risk of getting prostate cancer is very low.
 Men under 50 can get it, but it isn’t common.

 If you're over 50 and you're worried about your risk of prostate cancer, you might want to ask your GP about tests for prostate cancer.
-If you're over 45 but have a higher risk of prostate cancer – because you have a family history of it or you're Black – you might want to talk to your GP too.
+If you're over 45 but have a higher risk of prostate cancer – because you have a family history of it or you're a black man – you might want to talk to your GP too.

 Inside every cell in our body is a set of instructions called genes.
 These are inherited from our parents.
 Genes control how the body grows, works and what it looks like.
 If something goes wrong with one or more genes (known as a fault or mutation), it can sometimes cause cancer.